-The Company typically earns interest on cash at banks, which is recorded on an accrual basis.
+The Company typically earns interest on cash at banks and short-term investments, which is recorded on an accrual basis within Other income (expense) on the Consolidated Statements of Operations.

 Compensation and Benefits

 Compensation and benefits expense consists of salaries, bonuses (discretionary awards and guaranteed amounts), severance, deferred compensation, as well as payroll and related taxes and benefits for the Company's employees.
 In all instances, compensation expense is accrued over the requisite service period.